 Life and AD&D

-On the first of the month following three months of continuous employment, the University will provide each regular full-time employee (faculty or staff) with a life insurance policy for an amount equal to two times the employee's annual salary, with a maximum of $300,000.
+On the first of the month following three months of continuous employment, the University will provide each regular full-time employee (faculty or staff) with a life insurance policy for an amount equal to one time the employee's annual salary, with a maximum of $150,000.
 The policy also provides additional benefits for accidental death or dismemberment.
 The full premium for Group Life Insurance is paid by the University.

 Note: In the event that the basic benefit would exceed $50,000.00, the cost of providing insurance in excess of $50,000.00 is taxable to the employee according to the schedule established by the IRS.
 (Employees wishing to do so may waive life insurance benefits in excess of $50,000.00.)